Hey Kids (Start Here)

 Touché, Newt says.

-He starts walking again, purposefully trying not to limp, making an effort to try and dial himself up on his mental soundboard.
+He starts walking again, trying not to limp, making an effort to dial himself up on his mental soundboard.
 It seems like it’s going a little better this time, he’s got more of a natural rhythm, which does a lot to help out his balance and make the whole experience a little closer to his historical norm rather than an exercise in real-time gait correction.
 He’s not fabulous or anything, he’s not walking like a champ, not yet, he’s not walking like a total pro or even a guy who’s been doing it all his life, but he feels like he’s together enough that he can shove his hands into his pockets, which is progress, which is great, which makes him feel better about literally everything.

-It takes him too long to cross the glass-littered expanse of cement, but when he gets it done, when he stands at the base of the Wall, fingertips pressed to a particularly tasteful example of stenciled blue graffiti that must be nearly as old as the cement itself and looks straight up, craning his neck, his eyes watering at the retinal shock of the too-white sky, he doesn’t feel any better.
+It takes him too long to cross the glass-littered expanse of concrete, but when he gets it done, when he stands at the base of the Wall, fingertips pressed to a particularly tasteful example of stenciled blue graffiti that must be nearly as old as the cement itself, and looks straight up, craning his neck, his eyes watering at the retinal shock of the too-white sky, he doesn’t feel any better.

 He just feels pissed.